 The Celtic House is a classic Irish pub -- old-school setting with a wooden bar that serves Irish fare.
 Order the beef and Guinness stew, a belly-filling dish of Angus beef, carrots, celery, and onions, all served over mashed potatoes.
 It tastes best when paired with, you guessed it, a pint of Guinness.

 A true gem for all things Irish, this spot serves up authentic Emerald Isle fare including a popular Irish breakfast fry.
 The bar is popular for its expansive Sunday brunch of Irish classics and more, and is known for its incredibly friendly service.
 Live music is also featured on the weekends.

 Located in a 19th-century building, Daniel O’Connell’s is filled with antiques and bric-a-brac that make the place look straight out of Ireland.
 The live music is always superb, as is the food -- order the lamb stew or chicken pot pie with a Smithwick’s and you’ll be set.
-If you need further convincing, this is where Chef Cathal Armstrong, a Dubliner and James Beard Award-nominated owner of Alexandria’s Restaurant Eve goes with his fellow Irishmen.

 Sign up here for our daily DC email and be the first to get all the food/drink/fun in town.